msmannan00/Globaleaks-Canary/documentation/security/PenetrationTests.rst

 ===============
 Security Audits
 ===============

-GlobaLeaks is periodically subject to independent security audits in order to verify and improve the security of the system.
+GlobaLeaks undergoes independent security audits periodically to verify and enhance the security of the system.
+This page lists the most significant reports available.

-We try to get it audited at least every 2 years thanks to funding opportinities.
-Each user and adopter as well sometimes is able to fund additional audits.
+We aim to have audits conducted at least every two years, thanks to funding opportunities.
+Each adopter is encouraged to contribute by funding a general or topic-specific audit based on their capabilities.
+This helps ensure that every algorithm, component, and methodology applied within the project is thoroughly verified.

-This page lists the currently publicly available reports.

-If you have carried or have the possibility to sponsor a security audit please email us at `info@globaleaks.org <mailto:info@globaleaks.org>`_.
-This would be particularly important for the general software security.
-When asking a company to audit the software please always remember to ask for the possibility to ask for the possibility to publish the report before this is performed; many auditors in fact may dont agree with publishing afterwards and this happened many times with waste of project resources.
+If you have conducted or are considering sponsoring a security audit, please email us at `info@globaleaks.org <mailto:info@globaleaks.org>`_.
+This is especially important for general software security.
+When requesting a company to audit the software, always remember to ask if the report can be published afterward; many auditors may not agree to publish the report later, which has often led to wasted project resources.

-We additionally invite independent security researchers to apply to our `Bug Bounty <https://hackerone.com/globaleaks>`_ initiative, which it's hosted on `HackerOne <https://hackerone.com/globaleaks>`_.
+If you are an independent security auditor or, during your peer review of GlobaLeaks, you discover or suspect a vulnerability, please do not file a public issue.
+Instead, send your report privately through our reporting form at https://github.com/globaleaks/whistleblowing-software/security/advisories/new or via email to `security@globaleaks.org <mailto:security@globaleaks.org>`_.

 .. csv-table::
    :header: "Date", "Auditor", "Goal", "Report"